Acid Mine Drainage

 This acid can dissolve other harmful metals and metalloids (like arsenic) from the surrounding rock.

 Acid mine drainage can be released anywhere on the mine where sulfides are exposed to air and water -- including waste rock piles, tailings, open pits, underground tunnels, and leach pads.

-Acid drainage is often marked by "yellow boy", an orange-yellow substance (visible in the photo on this page) that occurs when the pH of water drops low enough so that previously dissolved iron precipitates out.
+Acid drainage is often marked by “yellow boy,” an orange-yellow substance (visible in the photo on this page) that occurs when the pH of acidic mine-influenced water raises above pH 3 (approaching more neutral conditions), so that the previously dissolved iron precipitates out.

 Harm to fish & other aquatic life